Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 ```

 These are exactly the same.
 When the parentheses are omitted, Python
 automatically treats the index as a tuple.
-From here on out, we will always
+From here on, we will always omit
-omit the parentheses, as is common practice.
-Not only is this cleaner, it is
+the parentheses, as is common practice.
+Not only is this cleaner, but it is
-important to do so for another reason: syntactically, Python will not allow
+also important for another reason: syntactically, Python does not allow slices
-slices in a tuple index if we include the parentheses:
+in a tuple index if the parentheses are included:

 ```py
 >>> a[(1:, :, :-1)] # doctest: +SKIP